 Alternatively, you can wait for the Star Fragment to hit the ground, at which point it will emit a large beam of yellow light that you can see from miles away.
 From there, make your way over to the light beam.
 Note that as you get close, the beam will disappear and be replaced by a start-shaped item on the ground you can pick up by tapping A on the Nintendo Switch.

-The good news is that it is doable, and there are already videos making their way on to Reddit showing Link grabbing them mid air.
+The good news is that catching them is doable, and there are already videos making their way on to Reddit showing Link grabbing them mid air.
 Don’t forget to check out our guide to all Tears of the Kingdom recipes and Skyview Tower locations in Tears of the Kingdom to ensure you’re well prepared for your journey ahead.